Custom driver installation on the Remote

 the icon identifier in lowercase.

-A custom driver icon can be installed automatically as custom icon resource.
+A custom driver icon can be installed automatically as a custom icon resource.

 - In